forseti-security/forseti-security/_docs/configure/scanner/index.md

 ---
 # {{ page.title }}

-This document describes how to get started with Forseti Scanner.
+This page describes how to get started with Forseti Scanner.
 Forseti Scanner uses a JSON or YAML rules definition file to audit your Google Cloud Platform (GCP) resources, such as organizations or projects.
 After running the audit, Forseti Scanner outputs rule violations to Cloud SQL and optionally